CivicActions/guidebook/docs/070-project-management/mods-and-extentions.md

-# When your project gets a contractual Modification (MOD) or Extension
+# When your project has a contractual Modification (MOD) or Extension

-## What is the difference between a contract MOD and a contract extension?
+## What is the difference between a contract MOD and an Extension?

-There are many different things that can happen to a contract that would require a modification.
-One of the most common modifications on a contract is an Extension in the form of "option terms" or "option years" - which would provide additional funding and timeline to the existing contract.
-Contract modifications can also come in the form of changes of key personnel that are listed on the contract.
-Another common modification is changes in scope or deliverables that are in writing in the contract.
-Basically anytime something deviates from that first main contract for a project, we need to create a change request for a MOD.

-## Common steps to take when you have a contract MOD

-- File the MOD in the Shared Google drive "Contracts" folder - this is the single source of contract truth
-- Notify ca-management, the Office Manager, and Marc of MOD file location via the <mailto:contracts@civicactions.com> mailing list with Subject line: "NSF new contract MOD 0004"
-- Notify the sales team of increased/decreased funds in the Slack channel #sales
-- Ensure your Unanet has the project budget to include the new funding
-- Update your budget tracking tool/spreadsheet (if you have one separate from Unanet)
-- Update delivery projections spreadsheet if these funds impact it (or extend the contract)
-- Update Forecast if MOD impact who or how long certain people are on the project
+Contract Modifications (MOD) are required for any change to the original document, e.g. adjustments to the following:
+-key personnel
+-scope
+-deliverables
+-contract amount

+Contract Extensions generally involve retaining the contractual language yet adjusting the given dates, e.g., for <b>option terms</b> or <b>option years</b>.

+## Contractual changes

+Any contractual changes require input from the CivicActions Legal team.

-## MODs are a good time to re-evaluate
+## MODs and Extensions are a good time to re-evaluate

-When you get a contractual modification, this is a good time to pause with the client and team to make sure everyone agrees about what should happen in the extension or with the new MOD funds.
+If your project requires a MOD or Extension, it is prudent to ensure everyone agrees about <i>why</i> the change is being made.
+Pull in your Project Management colleagues for input, as well as CivicActions leaders, i.e., Sales.

+## Common steps for a MOD or Extension:

+- Start with a short summary document which outlines the following:
+1/ Why the change is required
+2/ The current contractual language
+3/ The proopsed contractual language e.g.,
+FROM
+(old paragraphs, page numbers, etc.)
+TO
+(replacement language matched to old paragraphs, page numbers, etc.)

+- Schedule an internal call to review
+- Work with Legal and Sales to confirm language and strategy